Frequently Asked Questions

 Are there any reasons for not doing an 8-week mindfulness course just now?

-If you are experiencing strong current depression you may not be able to find the motivation to attend sessions and manage the home practice.
-In addition, our courses are not generally suitable for those with more severe or complex psychological conditions such as psychosis or borderline personality disorders.
-If in doubt, contact us.
+Strong current depression where you may not be able to find the motivation to attend classes and manage the home practice.
+In addition, our courses are not suitable for those with more complex psychological conditions such as psychosis or borderline personality disorders.

 Should I do an 8-week course while having therapy?